 Portrait of George Washington

 This oil on canvas painting portrait of George Washington, also known as “The Athenaeum”, is by the American portrait artist, Gilbert Stuart, from 1796.
-This portrait of the first US President is probably the most recognizable presidential portrait to date, even though Stuart obviously never finished the canvas.
+This portrait of the first president of the United States is probably the most recognizable presidential portrait to date, even though Stuart never finished the original canvas.

 Painted from life, Stuart used it as a reference to paint over 130 copies that he sold individually.
 Today, 60 of these copies still exist.
-This is the same image used on the US currency one dollar bill.
+This is the same image used on the United States currency one dollar bill.

 Gilbert Stuart was commissioned by Washington to paint his portrait just before he finished his final term as president, along with a portrait of Washington’s wife, Martha, which coincidentally was also never finished.
 As they were never finished, Stuart never delivered the paintings to the Washington’s, and they remained in his possession until his death in 1828.